 UEFA’s motivation to have multiple host cities is to take the competition to countries that would not necessarily be able to sustain a whole tournament individually.
 There are 12 cities selected to host the tournament, each in a different country.
 7 of those countries have never hosted a European Championship match before (Azerbaijan, Denmark, Hungary, Romania, Republic of Ireland, Russia, Scotland).

 With the qualification process ongoing and the draw not until 1st December 2019, fans may want to abstain from making concrete plans just yet.
 Fans of traditional footballing powerhouses like France can feel more confident than most in booking their tickets.
-The World Cup champions are 4/1 favourites in football betting with bet365 to add Euro 2020 to their trophy collection, so French fans may feel more emboldened to expect qualification and start planning their European adventure.
+The World Cup champions are 4/1 favourites in football to add Euro 2020 to their trophy collection, so French fans may feel more emboldened to expect qualification and start planning their European adventure.

 Each city will host three group stage matches and one knockout round, with the exception of Wembley in London which will additionally entertain the semi-finals and final.
 This means that fans can choose to spend the entire group stage at a certain venue.
 Some of the host countries may not necessarily spring to mind when it comes to tourism or football, but Euro 2020 will give these nations their moment to shine.

 Azerbaijan may not be a conventional tourist destination, but its capital Baku has become increasingly prominent when it comes to hosting major events.
 The city has hosted Eurovision, Formula One and the European Games in recent years, which ensures that the infrastructure is well-prepared for the influx of football fans.
 The 69700-capacity Olympic Stadium is impressive enough, but the city’s eclectic architecture and its nightlife that was rated 8th in the world by Lonely Planet means that there can be a balance between sport and exploration.